Gary-Gs/go-clean-arch/README.md

 # move to project
 $ cd go-clean-arch

-# Build the docker image first
-$ make docker

-# Run the application
+# Bring up all dependencies and services
-$ make run
+$ docker-compose up

 # check if the containers are running
 $ docker ps

 # Execute the call
-$ curl localhost:9090/articles
+$ curl localhost:9090/api/v1/articles

 # Stop
 $ make stop